bmbaron/bmbaron.dev/README.md

-# vanilla-static-landing-template
+# landing page designed and built by @bmbaron

+- built with only HTML, CSS, and JavaScript
-a lightweight and high-performing template
+- a lightweight and high-performing template